 When microservices try to share data, one microservice can make a change that causes a side effect in another microservice.
 This is fundamentally a bad way of doing business.

-5. A microservice is ephemeral
+5. Inherently ephemeral

 This scenario is common in a Kubernetes environment that uses the Horizontal Pod Autoscaler (HPA) to accommodate scaling demands.
 The HPA creates and destroys containers according to momentary demands.
 Each time a container is created, an IP address is assigned dynamically.
 There are even situations where port numbers will be assigned dynamically too.
 Such are the impacts of ephemeral computing.